 The board uses a 16F876 PIC.
 Code is downloaded into the PIC through an RS232 chip.
-The PIC reads a temperature sensor through one of its analog inputs.
-The analog inputs are in 0 to 5 volts range.
-The sensor signal is in 0 to 10 volts range.
-A voltage divider is used to get the signal in the proper range.
-The PIC calculates a control signal and sends it over to a DAC chip using the I2C communication protocol.
+The PIC reads sensors using its analog inputs.
+It calculates a control signal for each motor and sends it over to a DAC chip using the I2C communication protocol.
 The control signal is in the 0 to 5 volts range.
 The setup operates 0 to 10 volts.
 To get the signal in the proper range and also to boost the current level of the signal, the output from the DAC is amplified by an OP AMP with a gain factor of 2.
-A detailed description on how the chips on the board are connected together is given below.
+A description of how the chips are connected together is given below.